apetkau/core-phylogenomics/INSTALL.md

 	Files=7, Tests=154, 115 wallclock secs ( 0.17 usr  0.01 sys + 17.40 cusr  3.15 csys = 20.73 CPU)
 	Result: PASS

 The parameter __--tmp-dir__ defines the location to a common shared file system among all nodes of the cluster and will contain the temporary files for the tests.
+If something is wrong, the parameter __--keep-tmp__ can be used to keep all temporary data and log files for further inspection.

 Notes
 -----